 Three great abilities make Rancor an amazing bargain of an aura.
 Its first two bonuses grant your attached unit +2/+0 and trample, letting it hit hard and bleed through blockers.
 That would already warrant Rancor's low price, but it also returns to your hand if ever placed in the graveyard from the field!

-What Is Super Trample in Magic?
+What Is Super Trample?

 We've examined several powerful tools to let you break through your opponent's blockers, but did you know about the trample variant called super trample?
 This rare keyword lets your units assign their combat damage as if they weren't blocked at all, letting you devote all their strength towards maiming your opponent, although it means none of their creatures will die.

 Some of my favorite super tramplers include "Deathcoil Wurm", "Spinebiter", and "Siege Behemoth".
-It's far less frequent than standard trample, but nonetheless something to consider when deck-building.
-But for now, as we eagerly await Wizards of the Coast's next expansion of armor-piercing tramplers, vote for your favorite card and I'll see you at our next MTG countdown!
+It's far less frequent than standard trample, but nonetheless, something to consider when deck-building.
+But for now, as we eagerly await Wizards of the Coast's next expansion of armor-piercing tramplers, vote for your favorite card, and I'll see you at our next MTG countdown!

 © 2018 Jeremy Gill